Turkey Travel Guide: A Journey Across Continents and History

-I was determined not to visit the typical tourist spots on this trip and to some extent, we did do that.
-It truly is amazing what you discover when you decide to venture off the beaten track.
-We returned with wonderful memories and a 1000 pictures.
+I was determined not to visit the typical tourist spots on this trip, and to some extent, we did achieve that.
+It truly is amazing what you discover when you venture off the beaten track.
+We returned with wonderful memories and a thousand pictures.

-This post will help with everything you need to plan your trip to this country.
+This Turkey travel guide will help with everything you need to plan your trip, from visa requirements to must-see attractions.

-Day 2 - day trip to Princes' Islands and Cruise
+Day 2 – Day trip to Princes' Islands and Bosphorus cruise

 Day 6 – Antalya, part 1